kethu2001/book-management-system/README.md

 - Data is stored **in-memory** — it will reset when the backend server restarts
 - CORS is configured to allow requests from `http://localhost:4200`
-- The frontend API URL is configured in `src/environments/environment.ts`

 ---

 ## 👨‍💻 Author

-Built as part of the **Enhanzer Intern / Trainee Software Engineer Assignment**
+Built as part of the **Enhanzer Trainee / Associate Software Engineer Assignment**

----